Killing Kennedy: The End of Camelot (audiobook) by Bill O'Reilly and Martin Dugard

 That being said, I enjoyed this audiobook quite a lot.

-O'Reilly narrates the book which means it's a mixed bag.
+O'Reilly narrates Killing Kennedy, which means it's a mixed bag for me.
 He speaks for a living so he reads it well and knows what phrases and words he wanted to emphasize but, like I said above, a little O'Reilly goes a long way for me.
 Also, his frequent use of dramatically read foreshadowing that alludes to the date of JFK's assassination got very old very fast.

 But, the positives are the way the book is presented.
 O'Reilly tells the story of JFK from PT 109 forward and gives the reader of the man Kennedy was becoming.
 JFK's family life, his relationship with his brothers, LBJ and Jackie are explored in great detail and presented in an interesting fashion and really expose Kennedy's good points as well as his considerable failings.